Fish (singer): Early life

 Derek William Dick was born on 25 April 1958 in Edinburgh, Scotland, and grew up in Dalkeith.
 The son of Robert and Isabella, Fish was educated at King's Park primary school and then Dalkeith High School.
 He was inspired by the music of many of the rock artists of the late 1960s and early 1970s, including Genesis, Pink Floyd, the Moody Blues, the Kinks, T. Rex, David Bowie, Argent, and the Sensational Alex Harvey Band (Fish would later pay tribute to these early influences on his covers album Songs from the Mirror).
 Fish has also cited Canadian singer-songwriter Joni Mitchell as "one of the biggest influences on me because of her approach to lyrics".
 The first band he saw live was Yes at Usher Hall, Edinburgh, in 1974.
 As well as his love for music, he was also a voracious reader, and his literary inspirations included Jack Kerouac, Truman Capote, Robert Burns and Dylan Thomas (all of whom would later be depicted on the sleeve of Marillion's Clutching at Straws).

 Fish worked as a petrol pump attendant, gardener, and from 1977 until 1980 worked in forestry at the Bowhill Estate in Selkirk.
-While living in Fochabers, Moray he adopted the nickname of Fish, which originated from a landlord who lamented the amount of time he spent in the bath.
+While living in Fochabers, Moray he adopted the nickname of Fish, which originated from a landlady who lamented the amount of time he spent in the bath.
 Fish has been quoted: "With a real name of Derek William Dick, it became very necessary to find a nickname as quickly as possible."

-He first performed as a singer in 1980: "The very first gig I ever did as a singer was in Gala [Galashiels] in the Golden Lion pub."

-He moved to Church Laneham, Notts in mid 1980 following a successful audition for the Stone Dome Band, and then to Aylesbury at the start of 1981 in the process of joining Marillion.
+He first performed as a singer in 1980 at the Golden Lion pub in Galashiels.
+He moved to Church Laneham, Nottinghamshire, in mid-1980 following a successful audition for the Stone Dome Band, and then to Aylesbury at the start of 1981 in the process of joining Marillion.